Dartmouth Library Union FAQs

 What is the Dartmouth College Library Workers Union?

-The Dartmouth College Library Workers Union (DCLWU) is an organization of library employees at Dartmouth that, in April 2023, chose to become affiliated with American Federation of State, County & Municipal Employees (AFSCME) Council 93.
-The requisite petition for representation was submitted to the National Labor Relations Board (NLRB) on behalf of the DCLWU on April 18th, 2023.
+The Dartmouth College Library Workers Union (DCLWU) is an organization of library employees at Dartmouth that, in June 2023, voted to become affiliated with American Federation of State, County & Municipal Employees (AFSCME) Council 93.

-Will all library employees, be in the union?
+Will all library employees, including student employees, be in the union?

-How will I know if my position is part of the proposed union?
+How will I know if my position is part of the union?

 Can I remove myself from the collective bargaining unit?